caronc/apprise-api/README.md

     http://localhost:8000/notify/abc123
 ```

 🏷️ You can also leverage _tagging_ which allows you to associate one or more tags with your Apprise URLs.
-By doing this, notifications only need to be referred to by their easy to remember notify tag name such as `devops`, `admin`, `family`, etc. You can very easily group more then one notification service under the same _tag_ allowing you to notify a group of services at once.
+By doing this, notifications only need to be referred to by their easy to remember notify tag name such as `devops`, `admin`, `family`, etc. You can very easily group more than one notification service under the same _tag_ allowing you to notify a group of services at once.
 This is accomplished through configuration files ([documented here](https://github.com/caronc/apprise/wiki/config)) that can be saved to the persistent storage (Apprise API) supports.

 ```bash
 # Send notification(s) to a {key} defined as 'abc123'